etdoh00/etdoh00/README.md

 Being a recent graduate one of my favourite areas of study was Advanced Computer Architecture, in particular the processor.
 I loved the mathematics behind it and plan to emulate such hardware throughout the coming months.
 Once comfortable in Rust I am to create my first emulator - CHIP-8.

-Currently I am working on a blog written in a Rust back end with Rocket and Diesel.
+Currently I am working on a text editor in  Rust with crossterm.
+For my interview preparation I am covering essential DS & Algo's and posting on here so people can view / learn.
 All code will be posted and updated.

 Thanks for reading, Etdoh.